-Much of preschoolers’ early writing skills are developed through the many arts and crafts projects they do throughout the day.
-As preschoolers paint, draw, cut, stick, and glue they build strength in their hand and develop their fine motor skills, building the strength and skills required to hold and use pens and pencils.
-And of course, the reading that your preschooler does is directly connected to developing their writing and literacy skills.
+Many of preschoolers’ early writing skills are developed through the various arts and crafts projects they do throughout the day.
+As preschoolers paint, draw, cut, stick, and glue, they build strength in their hands and develop their fine motor skills, gaining the strength and skills required to hold and use pens and pencils.
+And, of course, the reading that your preschooler does is directly connected to developing her writing and literacy skills.

 In order to build writing skills, your preschooler:

 - Draws, paints, cuts, and glues, developing fine motor skills.